 Do a power cycle

 Your camera has two batteries inside.
-One of the main batteries that we’ve all seen and the second is inside the camera that powers low-power internals such as the clock inside the camera.
+One of the main batteries we’ve all seen, and the second is inside the camera, powers low-power internals such as the clock inside the camera.

-To do a complete power cycle, you’re going to have to remove your battery and memory card, disassemble the camera, remove this battery as well, wait for five minutes and put everything back together again.
+To do a complete power cycle, you must remove your battery and memory card, disassemble the camera, remove this battery, wait for five minutes and put everything back together again.
 Now, all that’s left to do is restart the camera and pray.

 Since this method requires disassembling your camera, we don’t suggest you follow it unless you’re comfortable tearing down electronics.
-A lot can go wrong which can up your repair bill into a whole new camera bill.
+A lot can go wrong, which can up your repair bill into a new camera bill.

 Check the memory card